Housing and Utilities

 If you live elsewhere in Arizona, you can find information about your location’s ERA Program here.

 The Save Our Home AZ (“SOHAZ”) Program offers Principal Reduction Assistance, Monthly Mortgage Subsidy Assistance for under and unemployed Arizonans and Second Lien Elimination Assistance to qualified Arizona homeowners.
 You can learn more here.
 You can fill out a self-assessment to see if you qualify and apply here.

-Arizona: Save Our Home AZ (SOHAZ) Program questions may be directed to the Arizona Department of Housing, Monday through Friday, from 8:00 a.m. – 5:00 p.m. by calling (602) 771-1000 or by visiting their website.
+You can speak to a free Housing Counselor by calling 1-877-448-1211.
+Other SOHAZ Program questions may be directed to the Arizona Department of Housing, Monday through Friday, from 8:00 a.m. – 5:00 p.m. by dialing (602) 771-1000.

 Through the American Rescue Plan and other funding authorized through Congress, Arizona is expected to receive $76 million in 2021 for the Low-Income Home Energy Assistance Program (LIHEAP).
 You can see if you’re eligible and learn how to apply here.